interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 * **SPSP Client** - The sender application that uses SPSP to interact with the SPSP Server
 * **SPSP Server** - The server used on the receiver's side to handle SPSP requests
 * **SPSP Endpoint** - The specific HTTPS endpoint on the SPSP server used for setting up a payment
-* **PSK Module** - Software included in the SPSP Client and Server that implements the [Pre-Shared Key Version 2](TODO) protocol.
+* **PSK Module** - Software included in the SPSP Client and Server that implements the [Pre-Shared Key Version 2](../0025-pre-shared-key-2/0025-pre-shared-key-2.md) protocol.

 ## Overview

 ### Relation to Other Protocols

 SPSP is used for exchanging payment information before an ILP payment is initiated.
-The sender and receiver use the [Pre-Shared Key Version 2 (PSK2)](TODO) transport protocol to generate the ILP packets.
+The sender and receiver use the [Pre-Shared Key Version 2 (PSK2)](../0025-pre-shared-key-2/0025-pre-shared-key-2.md) transport protocol to generate the ILP packets.
 The receiver generates the shared secret and ILP address to be used in PSK2 and communicates it to the sender over HTTPS.

 ### Model of Operation

-We assume that the sender knows the receiver's SPSP endpoint (see [Appendix B: Payment Pointer](#appendix-a-payment-pointer)).
+We assume that the sender knows the receiver's SPSP endpoint (see [Payment Pointers](../0026-payment-pointers/0026-payment-pointers.md)).

 1. The sender's SPSP Client queries the receiver's SPSP Endpoint.
 2. The SPSP Endpoint responds with the receiver info, including the receiver's ILP address and the shared secret to be used in PSK2.
 It MAY respond with a balance associated with this SPSP receiver, i.e. in the case of an invoice.